norbertszivos/dotfiles/README.md

 $ sudo apt install vim curl
 ```

-Vim automatically install the pluging manager if it is missing.
+Vim automatically installs the plugin manager, if it is missing.
-To install the other plugins run this command `:PlugInstall`.
+To install the other plugins, run this command `:PlugInstall`.

-Add crontab to delete all temporary folders which is older than 7 days.
+Add crontab to delete all temporary folders which are older than 7 days.

 ```bash
 $ crontab -e